Evander Holyfield vs. Lennox Lewis: Aftermath

 Almost immediately after the fight, the sanctioning bodies ordered a rematch.
 The rematch took place eight months later on November 13, 1999 in Las Vegas, this time with the lightly regarded IBO Heavyweight title (which was awarded to Lewis prior to the bout) also on the line.
 The fight again went the full 12 rounds, this time with Lewis being awarded the victory via unanimous decision, becoming the first undisputed heavyweight champion since Riddick Bowe in 1992.
+While the decision was not received as contentiously as their first bout had been, the result of the rematch also generated significant dispute amongst the press and many observers who felt Holyfield should have won or received a draw.

 Lewis was not the undisputed champion for long.
 The WBA ordered Lewis to face their number one contender John Ruiz.
 Lewis instead wanted to face Michael Grant in his first defense.
 The WBA agreed to allow Lewis to face Grant if he would fight Ruiz after, to which Lewis agreed.
 Don King, who also promoted Ruiz, went to court to protest the ruling claiming that the winner between Holyfield and Lewis would be required to make his first defense of the titles against Ruiz.
 The ruling came down in favor of Ruiz, as a clause in the contract signed for the rematch confirmed King’s claim.
 Lewis continued to pursue the fight against Grant, and thus the WBA stripped him of its title.
 Soon afterwards the WBA created its "Super World Champion" title, in which a unified champion who also holds a WBA belt is given more time in between mandatory title defenses.

 The fight between Lewis and Grant for Lewis’ remaining titles was not very competitive as Lewis recorded a second round knockout over the previously undefeated Grant.
 He would defend the titles twice more before 2000 ended, recording another two round knockout against Francois Botha and a decision against David Tua.
 Lewis would go on to lose the title when he was knocked out by Hasim Rahman in 2001, but returned the favor in a rematch later that year to become a three-time champion.

 Holyfield, meanwhile, was given another chance to become champion as he was paired against Ruiz for the vacant WBA championship in August 2000.
 Holyfield won a disputed unanimous decision to take the championship and become the first four-time heavyweight champion in boxing history, but in a rematch ordered by the WBA he lost a unanimous decision to Ruiz in 2001.
 A third fight between the two ended in a draw in December 2001.